 simultaneously to both the Secretariat and their FMC.

-CCPs that choose to report under option (a) of paragraph 6 shall automatically forward VMS reports to the Secretariat at an interval not less frequent than hourly.
+CCPs that choose to report under option (a) of paragraph 6 shall automatically forward VMS reports to the Secretariat without delay but not later than one hour after receipt.

 The Meeting of the Parties shall establish VMS data format and transmission standards, specifications and procedures prior to the entry into operation of the SIOFA VMS.

-Each CCP shall ensure that their FMC can automatically receive and transmit VMS data from ALCs and shall provide backup and recovery procedures in case of system failures.
+Each CCP shall ensure that their FMC can automatically receive and, for those CCPs whose vessels transmit VMS data in accordance with paragraph 6 a), transmit VMS data from ALCs.
+Each CCP shall provide backup and recovery procedures in case of system failures.

 Each CCP shall provide the Secretariat with the name, address, email, telephone and facsimile numbers of the relevant authorities of its FMC, and shall designate a VMS Point of Contact for the purposes of any communication regarding the SIOFA VMS (“VMS Point of Contact”).
 Each CCP shall notify the Secretariat of any changes to these details within 30 days after such changes take effect and the Secretariat shall promptly notify this information to the other CCPs and make it available on the non-public area of the SIOFA website.